Try our New AI Assistant!

 Will we see 75ms pings from Cape Town to London soon?
 Using Space Lasers or Undersea Fibre?
 You probably know about Elon Muskโ€™s Starlink project, but have you heard about Hollow Fibre?
 Both of these ideas have the potential to radically reduce your international latency.
 You are probably thinking: how is this possible?
 Surely the speed of light is constant and we just

-MANRS members improve internet routing security in four ways: 1๏ธโƒฃ Filter incorrect routing information2๏ธโƒฃ Stop spoofing3๏ธโƒฃ Coordination (PeeringDB)4๏ธโƒฃ Global validation (RPKI) Atomic is one of only 5 South African ISPs that implements all of these https://www.manrs.org/isps/participants/ Mutually Agreed Norms for Routing Security is a global initiative, supported by the Internet Society, that provides crucial fixes to reduce the most common routing
+MANRS members improve internet routing security in four ways: 1๏ธโƒฃ Filter incorrect routing information2๏ธโƒฃ Stop spoofing3๏ธโƒฃ Coordination (PeeringDB)4๏ธโƒฃ Global validation (RPKI) Atomic is one of only 5 South African ISPs that implement all of these:ย https://www.manrs.org/isps/participants/ Mutually Agreed Norms for Routing Security is a global initiative, supported by the Internet Society, that provides crucial fixes to reduce the most common routing